 In Comics as a Synthetic Medium—A Very Short Introduction, I contextualize my research and comics studies more generally within non-binary, non-hierarchical concepts of rhizomatic knowledge structures.
 I utilize the concept of text in the Barthesian sense when discussing comics as a cohesive mode of communication with its own structuralist rules, rather than text as solely lexicographic writing, or the verbal mode of visual-verbal communication.
 In comics, written text and imagery can actively oppose each other, creating a space where new meaning can be synthesized from this tension.
-This is Derrida’s deconstruction, Benjamin’s inclusion of cultural production in literature, or Barthes’ writerly text.
+This is, I would argue, Derrida’s deconstruction, Benjamin’s inclusion of cultural production in literature, or Barthes’ writerly text.
 Each utterance on a comics page may convey multiple levels of independent meaning, making it unique among narrative media.
-By examining the semiotic and structural theories presented by Barthes and Derrida, as well as Benjamin, Deleuze, Witgenstein and others, I develop the case for a comics-specific theory of trans-medial, subjective, deconstructed communication.
+By examining the semiotic and structural theories presented by Barthes and Derrida, as well as Benjamin, Deleuze, Wittgenstein and others, I develop the case for a comics-specific theory of trans-medial, subjective, deconstructed communication.

-In Mapping the Journey—The Cartography of Autobiography I the mythology of the supposed inductive system of representation in mappingincluding a secondary visual semiological system, that of the map, within the primary system of comics impacts reader perception of truth through verifiability.
+In Mapping the Journey—The Cartography of Autobiography, I explore the workings of maps as a visual system, and their deployment within comics.
+I analyse the mythology of the supposed inductive system of representation in mapping, discussing the inherent subjectivity of representations of place.
+I then interrogate how including a secondary visual semiological system, that of the map, within the primary system of comics impacts reader perception of truth through verifiability.
 I present a portfolio of atlases in this book that offer a range of subjective explorations of space through mapping structures.
-I also explore the intersection of non-representational theory within geography and authentication within autographics.
+I also explore the intersection of non-representational theory within geography and authentication within autographics (a term used in comics studies to denote visually presented autobiographical work).

 The main atlas within this portfolio integrates mapping and comics affordances.
 It opens with a foldout that reproduces three maps that I work with throughout this book and have also exhibited.
 Presenting at the outset the maps I will be utilizing with minimal remediation gives the reader a reference through which to approach the iterations of these maps in the rest of the atlas.
 The map comics function both as self-contained narratives that are presented separately and distinct of the linguistic text, and as integral elements to the function of the overall visual-linguistic argument.
 I enact this through my placement of these map comics in relation to the verbal-linguistic text through this atlas.

-In Media Specificity of Non-traditional Graphic Narratives I focus on the impact of I assert that neither digital nor print is superior to the other, but deliver different experiences to the reader.
+In Media Specificity of Non-traditional Graphic Narratives I focus on the impact of distributing graphic narratives in digital and/or printed formats.
+I assert that neither digital nor print is superior to the other, but deliver different experiences to the reader.
 Through close analysis of the formal qualities inherent in digital and physical representation of comic content, I articulate the qualities unique to each distribution strategy and theorize ways that creators can take advantage of the media at their disposal.